htejedam/SankeyPlot_CellChat/README.md

 }
 ```

-Sankey plot between MSCs and the epithelium and MSCs.
+Sankey plot between MSCs and some immune cells.
 Red is upregulated and blue is downregulated
 ![Integration-all](sankey_plot.png)